lozog/hash_table/readme.md

 # Hash Tables

-Implementation of a hash table
+Two implementations of a hash table (for practice).
+Each uses a different algorithm for collision handling - chaing and linear probing.